5G on Rogers FAQs

 To disable call forwarding:

-1. On the Home screen of your Polycom phone, select the “Forward” icon or press the More key, then press the Forward button.
+• On the home screen of your Polycom phone, select the forward icon or press the more key, then press the forward button.

-1. While on an active call, press the More soft key on your Polycom VVX411, then press the Conference soft key.
-The first call is placed on hold
+1. While on an active call, press the more soft key on your Polycom VVX411, then press the conference soft key.
+The first call will be placed on hold.

-3. When the 2nd party answers, press the More soft key, then press the Conference soft key to connect the calls.
+3. When the second party answers, press the more soft key, then press the conference soft key to connect the calls.

 VoIP FAQs for Techs